OpenEvalProject/evals/manuscripts/elife-93204/v1/manuscript.md

 All mice with AAV-hM3Dq targeting the PMv (Fos-ir) and injected with clozapine also showed an increase in LH 10 min after the injection (0.87–1.18 ng/ml, Figure 2A, B), whereas two out of seven (28.5 %) control mice with no AAV showed an increase in LH following the clozapine injection (Figure 2C).
 The positive AUC between −10 to 20 min showed a significant increase in LH levels in the clozapine AAV-hM3Dq group, but not in the group with no AAV (Figure 2D, E).
 The number of Fos-ir neurons per section in the PMv was higher in animals with hM3Dq than in those with no AAV, in which virtually no Fos-ir cells were observed (Figure 2F).
 Whether this variability is due to spontaneous LH release (Czieselsky et al., 2016) is not known.
 However, the consistently higher proportion of animals showing increased LH in AAV-hM3Dq PMv-hits injected with CNO (55 %) or clozapine (100 %) vs. PMv-misses and AAV-mCherry, and no-AAV control groups (0 and 28.5%, respectively), together with the strong activation of Fos in the PMv only in animals showing increased LH, make it unlikely that the observed rise in LH in experimental groups are a consequence of spontaneous LH pulsatile release.

-## AAV-hM3Dq contamination of the posterior Arc produces inconsistent CNO-stimulated LH secretion
+### AAV-hM3Dq contamination of the posterior Arc produces inconsistent CNO-stimulated LH secretion

 As expected, the PMv-hit group showed some variability in the injection size, often contaminating to different extent LepRb neurons in areas adjacent to the PMv, including the posterior region of the Arc.
 Because this region has several neuronal populations involved in the control of reproduction, we evaluated the number of Fos-ir neurons in the Arc that coexpressed mCherry to assess if Arc neuronal activation was either direct or secondary to PMv neuronal activation (Ross et al., 2018).
 The total number of neurons coexpressing both Fos- and mCherry-ir per section in the posterior Arc was higher in PMv-hit animals, whether they showed an increase in LH, than in negative control animals (PMv-miss and AAV-mCherry combined) (Figure 3A–D).
 As observed for the PMv, peak LH levels were positively correlated to the number of Fos-ir + mCherry ir neurons in the Arc (Figure 3D), but not with the total number of Fos-ir neurons alone in the Arc (r = 0.3; p = 0.16).
 This observation suggested that LepRb-expressing neurons in the Arc may have contributed to the increase in LH observed following CNO treatment.

 ![Figure 3.](https://cdn.elifesciences.org/articles/93204/elife-93204-fig3-v1.jpg)

-**Figure 3.:** N-oxide (CNO) induction of luteinizing hormone (LH) secretion may have a mild contribution of pro-opiomelanocortin (POMC), but not KNDy, neurons.Representative images of (A) mCherry-immunoreactivity (-ir) and (B) Fos-ir of an animal with strong AAV contamination of the posterior Arc.
+**Figure 3.:** Representative images of (A) mCherry-immunoreactivity (-ir) and (B) Fos-ir of an animal with strong AAV contamination of the posterior Arc.
 (C) Number of Fos-ir neurons with mCherry-ir colocalization per section in the posterior Arc in the three groups 2 hr after the CNO injection.
 (Kruskal–Wallis test = 14.63; p < 0.0001), ***p < 0.001 vs. PMv-hit LH increase group, #p < 0.05 vs. PMv-hit no LH increase group.
 (D) Correlation between the number of mCherry-/Fos-ir neurons observed in the posterior Arc and the peak LH level in the three groups (Pearson r = 0.62; p = 0.002).
 (E) POMC-ir (green) in a mouse with viral contamination of the posterior Arc.
 Arrows: Fos-ir neurons (black) that coexpressed POMC and mCherry (magenta).
 Arrowheads: Fos-ir neurons that coexpressed POMC, but no mCherry, (F) Confocal high magnification image of a Fos-ir neuron coexpressing POMC and mCherry.
 (G) Confocal high magnification image of a Fos-ir neuron coexpressing POMC, but not mCherry.
-(H) GFP-ir (green) in a Kiss1 animal with viral contamination of the posterior Arc.
-Arrows: Fos-ir (black) neurons that coexpressed hrGFPKiss1 (green) and mCherry (magenta). (hrGFPI, J) Confocal high magnification images of a Fos-ir neuron (arrow in H) coexpressing Kiss1 (green) and mCherry (magenta).
-Scale bars: 50 µm.hrGFP
+(H) GFP-ir (green) in a Kiss1hrGFP animal with viral contamination of the posterior Arc.
+Arrows: Fos-ir (black) neurons that coexpressed Kiss1hrGFP (green) and mCherry (magenta).
+(I, J) Confocal high magnification images of a Fos-ir neuron (arrow in H) coexpressing Kiss1hrGFP (green) and mCherry (magenta).
+Scale bars: 50 µm.

 Within the Arc, pro-opiomelanocortin (POMC) neurons coexpress LepRb and have been shown to stimulate the reproductive axis (Manfredi-Lozano et al., 2016).
 To understand if direct activation of these neurons could have played a role in the induction of LH, we evaluated the percentage of activated neurons that expressed POMC peptide and the extent of mCherry colocalization in Fos-ir POMC neurons in PMv-hit group with higher contamination of the Arc, that also had some of the highest LH peaks, and in three hM3Dq clozapine animals with elevated LH levels but low mCherry contamination in the Arc.
 Coexpression of POMC-ir was observed in 9.3 ± 2.6% (12.3 ± 5.0 neurons) of the Fos-ir neurons of the posterior Arc in the PMv-hit animals and 9.6 ± 3.1% (2.3 ± 1.3 neurons) in the hM3Dq clozapine animals.
 Of these POMC-/Fos-ir neurons, about 50% also coexpressed mCherry-ir (7.3 ± 3.2 neurons) in the PMv-hit animals, but almost none in the hM3Dq clozapine animals (0.3 ± 0.3 neurons, Figure 3E–G).
 The small number of mCherry/Fos-ir neurons suggests that contamination of POMC neurons may have only mild (if any) contribution to the higher increases in LH observed in some animals, but it is not determinant for inducing LH release.

 We and others have previously shown that only about 10% of Arc Kiss1 (KNDy) neurons of female mice coexpress LepR (Cravo et al., 2013; Donato et al., 2011; Louis et al., 2011; True et al., 2011).
 To assess if contamination of KNDy neurons could have contributed to the induction of LH, we used LeprCre; Kiss1hrGFP mouse model to access the expression of Fos-ir and/or mCherry-ir in KNDy neurons following AAV-hM3Dq injections in the PMv (n = 4 PMv-hits, Figure 1C).
 In these animals, only 2.5 ± 0.95% of Fos-ir neurons in the posterior Arc were also Kiss1hrGFP positive (1.8 ± 0.3 neurons), and most of these expressed mCherry, suggesting that one or two KNDy neurons were directly activated by the virus.
 The low numbers of KNDy neurons expressing Fos-ir in Kiss1hrGFP PMv-hit mice indicates the increase in LH does not require KNDy neuronal activation (Figure 3H–J) in agreement with previous studies from our group showing that direct leptin action in Kiss1 neurons is neither required nor sufficient for puberty and reproduction (Cravo et al., 2013).

-## Glutamate neurotransmission in LepRb cells is necessary for typical pubertal timing and estrous cycles
+### Glutamate neurotransmission in LepRb cells is necessary for typical pubertal timing and estrous cycles

 As most of LepRb PMv neurons are glutamatergic (Donato et al., 2011; Zuure et al., 2013), we generated mice that lack Slc17a6 in LepRb neurons (LeprΔVglut2 mice) to assess whether glutamatergic neurotransmission from LepRb cells is necessary for reproductive function.